 The accounting policies of the operating segments are the same as the Group's accounting policies described in note 4.
-Segment profit represents the profit earned by each segment without allocation of unallocated expenses and income mainly including certain depreciation on property, plant and equipment, general office expenses, selling and distribution expenses, listing expenses, finance costs and net foreign exchange losses.
+Segment profit represents the profit earned by each segment without allocation of unallocated expenses and income mainly including certain depreciation on property, plant and equipment, general office expenses, selling and distribution expenses, professional fee in relation to transfer of listing, finance costs and net foreign exchange losses.
 This is consistent with the measure reported to the CODM of the Group for the purposes of resource allocation and performance assessment.